nwplus/self-learning-resources/3-intermediate/db-types.md

 They also tend to follow the ACID model, which is super important for data validity:

 * **A**tomicity: All the changes are performed or none of them are.
-This prevents partial updates to the database, which can cause greater problems than just rejecting the whole transaction.
+Partial updates to the database can cause future inconsistencies so instead, rejecting the whole transaction is favoured.
 * **C**onsistency: Changes must lead to a valid state, maintaining database invariants or rules.
 This prevents database corruption by an illegal transaction.
 * **I**solation: Ensures that if the changes were done concurrently, you would get the same result as doing them sequentially.
-* **D**urability: After a transaction completes successfully, changes to data persist and are not undone, even in the event of a system failure (e.g. power outage or crash).
+* **D**urability: After a transaction completes successfully, these changes are persisted, even if the system containing the data were to fail or crash.

 ### Language